-The results obtained in two tests traduced by figures 3 and 4 show the amelioration introduced by our method to this operation which is image restoration, and to the PSO behavior.
+The results obtained in two tests interpreted by figures 3 and 4 show the amelioration introduced by our method to the operation of image restoration, and to the PSO behavior.
 Table 1 proved its usefulness by PSNR metrics.
-The running time is estimated 9min compared with the time taken by the LPSO in local restoration 5min [33].
-Also the results show that our method performed well for blurred and noisy image, so we have obtained a robust tool for blind image restoration.
+The running time is estimated 9min compared with the time taken by the PSO in local restoration 5min [33].
+Also the results show that our method performed well for blurred and noisy image, so we have obtained a robust tool, figure 4, the blurred and noisy image gave better PSNR compared to a blurred image, Table 1.